 Airborne electromagnetic data can help map lithologies under cover including the highly carbonaceous/sulphidic Koolpin Formation and lesser carbonaceous/sulphidic Mt Bonnie and Gerowie Tuff Formations.
 Rockland Resources has worked with Core Geophysics to better displaying 2D inversion results in the GIS as pseudo referenced grids.
 This approach has facilitated interpretation/targeting since it can be viewed more readily with geology and geochemistry, and the colour ranges can be modified easily to highlight localised features.
 Another interpretation method employed by Rockland Resources was to produce 3D voxel renditions of the data and to extract conductive surfaces to understand the 3D variations in conductivity and geology.
 Integrated targeting has been undertaken utilising historic electromagnetic data and visualisation methods for the historical airborne electromagnetic data in the south east part of Hayes Ck project, these include: Thundelarra VTEM survey (over Thunderball), CGAO VTEM survey (south east portion of broader Burnside survey) and Northern Territory Government TEMPEST survey (Rum Jungle).

-Within the reporting period there has been not on ground exploration within the mining lease.
+In the period 2014-2016 there has not been any field activities within the mining lease.